As home owners, we strive to provide our exchange partner guests with an exceptional home experience.

 Provide a hairdryer.

 Make sure there is soap and shampoo in the showers.
 For soap, you can provide a wrapped new bar of soap or a bottle of liquid bath gel.
+Remove your personal used bars of soap, used tubes of toothpaste, slivers of soap bars.

-Put out your guest book.
+Remember to put out your guest book.
 Note any peculiar situations.
 Leave room in the guest book for written feedback.

 Check the closets for our belongings.